omidarmat/onLearn/threejs.md

 import { OrbitControls } from "three/examples/jsm/Addons.js";
 ```

-Then instantiate the class by giving it, as first paramtere, the camera object, and as second parameter, a DOM element that would act as a refernce to which the mouse movements are measured by the controlling class.
+Then instantiate the class by giving it, as first parameter, the **camera** object, and as second parameter, a DOM element that would act as a **refernce** to which the mouse movements are measured by the controlling class.

 ```js
 const controls = new OrbitControls(camera, canvas);